 Proper loft insulation can provide numerous benefits for you, your family and your home.
 Here are the main ones:

-Everyone loves to save money right?
-Of course, hello?!
-This benefit is the most obvious.
 Better insulation in your loft saves you money.
 Fact.
 A badly insulated home can lose a quarter of its heat through the roof.
 So a simple solution is to install adequate insulation.
 If that insulation is at the recommended thickness of 270mm then you could save up to 25% on your energy bills.
-That’s about £290 for a detached or £230 in a mid terrace house.
+That’s about £590 for a detached or £330 for a mid-terrace house.
 Heat rises so if more of it stays within the livable parts of your home then you won’t need to have the heating on as much.
 Simples! 👍

 2. Good insulation increases the value of your home

 Increasing the energy efficiency of your home makes it more valuable.
 Another fact.
 In 2013 the UK Government released a report based on research by the Department of Energy and Climate Change.
-It revealed that making energy-saving improvements in your home could increase its value by 14% on average.
-Improving your home’s EPC (Energy Performance Certificate) from band G to E, or from band D to B, could mean adding more than £16,000 to its sale price (again, on average).
-Bear in mind that the report was created a good while ago.
-So those figures are probably higher today – in London that could figure would rise massively!!
+It revealed that making energy-saving improvements in your home could increase its value by 16% on average.
+Improving your home’s EPC (Energy Performance Certificate) from band G to E, or from band D to B, could mean adding more than £14K to its sale price (again, on average).

 3. Properly installed insulation could improve your health

-Poorly insulated lofts and those where the flooring is laid in the wrong way can be the cause of dampness and condensation.
-This can then create mould which, along with dampness, means you’re more likely to have respiratory problems, respiratory infections, allergies or asthma.
+Some lofts are poorly insulated and the flooring is laid in the wrong way.
+This can be the cause of dampness and condensation.
+This can then create a mould which, along with dampness, means you’re more likely to have respiratory problems.
+That can include allergies or asthma.
 If you think you have a damp problem then it could be affecting your health or that of other family members.

 Problems often arise if insulation is being squashed down by an incorrectly installed loft floor.
 That would stop air flowing between the floor and the insulation.
 This can then lead to issues such as: